Hrithik-C-A/celebrity-face-detector/README.md

 # Celebrity Face Detector App

-Celebrity face detector app uses cutting edge machine learning api called Clarifai for seamless face detection and it has user registration, authentication and a requests counter to track number of api request made by the user.
+A celebrity face detector app that uses cutting-edge machine learning API called Clarifai for seamless face detection, tracing a box around the face in the image, and recognizing and naming the celebrity.
+It also has user registration, authentication, and a request counter to track the number of API requests made by the user.

 ## Tech Stack